norvig/paip-lisp/docs/chapter19.md

 By memoizing p a r s e we reduce the parse time f rom 33 to.
 13 seconds, a 250-f old speed- up.
 We can get a more systematic comparison by looking at a range of examples.
 For example, consider sentences of the form "The man hit the table [with the ball]*" for zero or more repetitions of the PP "with the ball."
-In the following table we record N, the number of repetitions of the PP, along with the number of resulting parses,[2](#fn0020) and for both memoized and unmemoized versions of parse, the number of seconds to produce the parse, the number of parses per second (PPS), and the number of recursive calls to `parse`.
+In the following table we record N, the number of repetitions of the PP, along with the number of resulting parses,<a id="tfn19-2"></a><sup>[2](#fn19-2)</sup> and for both memoized and unmemoized versions of parse, the number of seconds to produce the parse, the number of parses per second (PPS), and the number of recursive calls to `parse`.
 The performance of the memoized version is quite acceptable; for N=5, a 20-word sentence is parsed into 132 possibilities in .68 seconds, as opposed to the 20 seconds it takes in the unmemoized version.

 |      |        | Memoized |     |       | Unmemoized |     |       |